Order of Visit: High Point #28

 My visit to Oklahoma’s high point was part of a quick winter trip in early 2021.
 I was visiting family in Houston, Texas, and I thought, “Why not rent a car to take a road trip up to Oklahoma and Kansas’ state high points while I’m in this general part of the country?”

-Now, if you’ve ever driven through Texas to, well… just about anywhere, you know it involves a tremendous time commitment.
-Texas is a huge state!
-So I had some second thoughts.
+If you’ve ever driven through Texas to—well, just about anywhere—you know it involves a tremendous time commitment.
+Texas is a huge state, so I had some second thoughts.

-After some careful deliberation, I decided the more reasonable plan was to buy a last minute ticket to Denver, Colorado.
-After all, the state high points for Oklahoma and Kansas are both less than 5 miles over Colorado’s eastern border.
+After some careful deliberation, I decided that the more reasonable plan was to buy a last-minute ticket to Denver, Colorado.
+After all, Oklahoma and Kansas’s state high points are both less than five miles over Colorado’s eastern border.

-My late January flight into Denver was uneventful, but it came right on the heels of a big snow storm.
-So, I suppose it’s no great surprise to discover the roads along Interstate-25 were a bit of a mess when I arrived.
+My late January flight into Denver was uneventful, but it came on the heels of a big snow storm.
+So, I suppose it’s no great surprise to discover the roads along Interstate 25 were a bit of a mess when I arrived.

 The peril of the slushy, icy conditions faded as I drove farther south, but my travel pace was much slower than I hoped.
-I’d originally planned to arriving at the Black Mesa Trailhead mid to late-afternoon, but I didn’t actually get there until just before sunset.
+I’d originally planned to arrive at the Black Mesa Trailhead mid- to late afternoon, but I didn’t actually get there until just before sunset.

-I also had a bit of a GPS folly enroute that wasted even more time.
+I also had a bit of a GPS folly en route that wasted even more time.
 You see, it was only 300 miles from Denver to Black Mesa.
-And while I chose the route that kept me on the interstate and bigger roads while I drove through Colorado, I didn’t pay nearly as much attention to the route once it entered Oklahoma.
+While I chose the route that kept me on the interstate and bigger roads while I drove through Colorado, I didn’t pay nearly as much attention to the route once it entered Oklahoma.

 Long story short: this was a poor decision.

-Unless you are looking to take an insanely slow 27-mile drive down a dirt road (aka County Road 8) at the end of your journey, do yourself a favor.
-Do NOT set your GPS for most direct route form Denver to the Black Mesa Trailhead like I did!
-Set your GPS to Kenton, Oklahoma – and then drive north to Black Mesa from there.
+Unless you want to drive an insanely slow 27 miles down a dirt road (aka County Road 8) at the end of your journey, do yourself a favor and do not set your GPS for the most direct route to the Black Mesa Trailhead as I did!
+Set your GPS to Kenton, Oklahoma, and then drive north to Black Mesa from there.

-Approaching Oklahoma’s high point from the the south (Kenton), will keep you on asphalt the entire way AND you can avoid the hour-long drive on a desolate dirt road with no cell service.
-Plus, there will actually be signs directing you to your destination if you come from the south.
+Approaching Oklahoma’s high point from the south (Kenton) will keep you on asphalt the entire way, AND you can avoid the hour-long drive on a desolate dirt road with no cell service.
+Plus, signs will direct you to your destination if you come from the south.

-So, thanks to all these unexpected hurdles along the way, I didn’t arrive at the Black Mesa parking area until 15 minutes prior to sunset.
-If I wanted to get to the summit, I’d be doing it in the dark.
+Thanks to all these unexpected hurdles along the way, I didn’t arrive at the Black Mesa parking area until 15 minutes before sunset.
+If I wanted to reach the summit, I would have to do it in the dark.

 Luckily, I brought warm clothes, a headlamp, and was sufficiently prepared for three hours of night hiking!

-In addition to the well-worn foot path, there were some green metal arrows posted about 4 feet above the ground directing visitors toward the mesa.
+In addition to the well-worn footpath, some green metal arrows were posted about 4 feet above the ground, directing visitors toward the mesa.
 These signs would become critically important later, but I don’t want to get too far ahead of myself yet.

-In fact, the only real difficulties I had on this hike was: (1) the snow/ice remaining on the path, and (2) the fact that I was doing this trek in very limited visibility.
-Otherwise, the quiet beauty around me was making this a memorable high point for sure!
+In fact, the only real difficulties I had on this hike were (1) the snow/ice remaining on the path and (2) the fact that I was doing this trek in very limited visibility.
+Otherwise, the quiet beauty around me made this a memorable high point!

 In normal conditions, I suspect this bench is the one that gets the most use.
-It’s about 2/3 up the climb up the trail toward mesa’s top, and the bench faced outward providing views of the vast terrain to the west.
+It’s about 2/3 up the climb up the trail toward the mesa’s top, and the bench faced outward, providing views of the vast terrain to the west.

-Once I got to the top, the final mile along the mesa’s caprock was virtually flat – or at least such a gentle grade that I didn’t have any difficulty.
-With no more obstructions around me, the full moon was now illuminating the way.
+Once I reached the top, the final mile along the mesa’s caprock was virtually flat or at such a gentle grade that I didn’t notice it.
+With no more obstructions around me, the full moon illuminated the way.
 It was bright enough I even turned my headlamp off and walked in the natural elements.

 The granite monument resting at the summit proclaimed that Cimmaron County was the only county in the US to touch four states (Colorado, Kansas, New Mexico, and Texas).
 And the monument also showed the distance to all four of those states’ high points on their respective sides.

 It seemed to take forever to pick my way back down the snowy escarpment.
-But that was mostly because I really didn’t want to slip or twist an ankle out here in the dark all by myself.
-Then I was back down on flat trail once again.
+But that was mostly because I didn’t want to slip or twist an ankle out here in the dark by myself.
+Then, I was back down on a flat trail once again making good time on the dark trail.

-When I was a mere minutes from the parking area, I turned my headlamp off so I could finish my hike in the moonlight and stars.
+When I was a mere minutes from the parking area, I turned my headlamp off to finish my hike in the moonlight and stars.
 I was mentally celebrating my successful 8.4-mile night hike to Oklahoma’s high point.

 And then I hit an obstacle.
 Quite literally!